 If you view media that has been embedded into your LMS/VLE course using an updated embedding tool (what we often call a "secure-link embed"), your username is passed into Echo360.
 This allows for responding to interactive media polls and participating in Discussions.
 We know who you are.

 If you view publicly posted media (a public media link) OR an older non-secure embed in an LMS/VLE, BUT you recently authenticated into Echo360 using one of the above methods, you have what we call an "active session" and we know who you are.
-Viewing the media may not require you to be authenticated, but since you are, we can acknowledge that, log your views of the media, and provide you with the appropriate download options.
+Viewing the media may not require you to be authenticated, but since you are, we can acknowledge that, log your views of the media, and provide you with the appropriate download options and other features.

 In all of these cases, you are an "authenticated" user and are provided the appropriate download media options.